act-framework/act/docs/for-react-developers.md

 ##### React

-In React, in practice, events are treated pretty much like in plain HTML, although behind the scenes it's not quite (for instance, React events are "synthetic").
+In React, in practice, events are treated pretty much like in plain HTML, although behind the scenes it is not quite (for instance, React events are "synthetic").
 If you do the following in HTML or in React you'll get the same
 results: